-My goal is to provide quality holistic medical care that will reverse and prevent disease using the fundamental healing principles of mind-body medicine.
-My results prove the best way to heal the body is naturally through acupuncture, herbal medicine, nutritional therapy, and mind/body movement.
+My goal is to provide quality holistic medical care using the fundamental healing principles of mind-body-spirit medicine.
+Healing takes place naturally via acupuncture, herbal medicine, bodywork, nutritional therapy, and mind/body. movement.

-"The doctor of the future will give no medicine, but will interest his patients in the care of the human frame, diet and in the cause and prevention of disease." ~Thomas Edison
+"The doctor of the future will give no medicine, but will interest their patients in the care of the human frame, diet and in the cause and prevention of disease." ~Thomas Edison

 I care about your well being and will provide you with guidance, knowledge, and the tools needed for obtaining and maintaining abundant health.
 I am here to help you achieve optimal wellness.

 "Acupuncture, healing the world one needle at a time."